If you’ve ever been to China, you might have seen some of their interesting dog breeds.

-They’re a medium sized dog and do make a great family pet, but will require plenty of training to overcome their protective instincts.
+They make a great family pet but require plenty of training to overcome their protective instincts.

-They can be good around children but again will need to be eased into the situation.
+They can be good around children but will need to be eased into the situation again.

-They were originally bred to be a companion for the disabled and elderly, and so they have all of the desired characteristics of a companion pet.
+Chinese Crested Dogs were originally bred to be companions for the disabled and elderly, so they have all of the desired characteristics of companion pet dogs.

 Because they were specifically bred as companion pets, they don’t have the same desire for exercise as standard breeds, which is very helpful for some people.

-They could be considered lazy, as their favorite hobby is to sleep, but they’re still athletic enough to have a good run around when they want one.
+They could be considered lazy, as their favorite hobby is sleeping.
+They’re still athletic enough to have a good run around when they want one.

 Owners often praise the breed for its easygoing nature, and although they might not be the cutest in appearance, they certainly make excellent companion dogs.

-The Chinese Imperial Dog is another small Chinese dog breed and is considered a toy dog.
+The Chinese Imperial Dog is another small Chinese dog breed (the “smaller” version of the Shih Tzu) and is considered a toy dog.

 It’s a translation of “lion dog,” as they’re another breed that’s thought to look like the lion guardians from ancient Chinese culture.

-They were first bred in China by the royal family as companion dogs, and some of the smaller ones were actually carried in sleeves!
+The royal family first bred in China as companion dogs; some smaller ones were carried in sleeves!

-Chinese Imperial Dogs come in a wide range of colors, but the most common are a black and white mix.
+Chinese Imperial Dogs come in many colors, but a black-and-white mix is the most common.

-The breed is known for their calm and friendly temperament, which is a result of them being bred as companion dogs.
+The breed is known for its calm and friendly temperament, resulting from being bred as companion dogs.